 Life is a long journey full of all kinds of experiences… We are all destined to live through good and bad experiences… But when the memories of the bad times threaten to compromise the brightness of the future… I will think of you.
 Your presence in our lives will always remind me of the myrtle trees that sprung up instead of the briers!

 I treasure the lessons bound up in my little boy, Asa Jude.
 God uses you to increase my faith every single day.
 I pray they will be the lessons, and the blessings that stick by you all the days of your life.
-I pray that as you walk through life and experience the highs and lows of this world… that “healing” and “praise” will be the chorus that rings from the depth of your soul… That broken and shattered situations will never intimidate you… because you know the Healer.
-When the hour comes in your life, that all you see ahead is thorns and briers… I want you to remember the myrtle trees.
+Daddy and I have given you this name as a blessing on your life.
+I pray you will be a healer.
+I pray you will reach out to the lost, the broken and the hurting and that God will use you to show them healing.
+I pray that you will be a contender of the faith.
+That you will reject the false teachings in your hour and stand for truth, leaning on the only One that is able to keep us.
+I pray that as you walk through life and experience the highs and lows of this world… that “healing” and “praise” will be the chorus that rings from the depth of your soul… That broken and shattered situations will never intimidate you… whether they are your own, or one to whom you are ministering, because you know the Healer.
+When the hour comes in your life, that all you can see with your natural eyes, is thorns and briers… I want you to remember God promised myrtle trees.

 Love always and forever,